 - Sometimes recommended to wear a compression bra to keep the shape and aid with the healing process

 - Ensure bra fits correctly - try our Perfect Fit guide

-For more information on the features and fitting for a mastectomy bra take a look at our MASTECTOMY page.
+For more information on the features and fitting for a mastectomy bra take a look at our Fitting for Mastectomy Bras page.